rethinkdb/rethinkdb/NOTES.md

 * `grouped_map_reduce` and `group_by` were replaced by `group`
 * `reduce` no longer takes a `base` argument; use `default` instead
 * `table_create` no longer takes a `cache_size` argument
-* In JavaScript, the calling convention for run has changed.
+* In JavaScript, the calling convention for `run` has changed.

 ## New features ##

 * Server
-  * Merged in support for ARM (#1625)
+  * Added support for the ARM architecture (#1625)
   * Added per-instance cache quota and removed per-table quotas (#97)
-    * Added a `--cache-size` command line option
+    * Added a `--cache-size` command line option that sets the cache size in MiB for a single instance
     * Removed the `cache_size` optional argument for `table_create`
   * Wrote a new and improved cache (#1642)
   * Added gzip compression to the built-in web server (#1746)